arianekeona/a5-final-project-arianekeona/README.md

---Readme document for Ariane Keona Ochoa, akochoa@uci.edu*, 53182400--
+--Readme document for Ariane Keona Ochoa, akochoa@uci.edu, 53182400--

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?